Community Development Infrastructure Program

 Our goal for the CDIP grant is to strengthen neighbourhood cohesion and stability.

-We offer grants of up to $10,000 on a one-time basis as seed money for community development projects.
-Your project must be self-sustaining or completed when the grant runs out.
+We offer grants of up to $10,000 for one-time seed funding of community development projects.
+The project must be self-sustaining or completed by the time the grant runs out.
+Applicants are encouraged to look for equity contributions and partnerships.

 Eligible groups